acode/FunctionScript/README.md

 service providers and the need to standardize our ability to organize and communicate with these functions.

-This work is © 2017 Polybit Inc., but is fully MIT licensed and further input and discussion is encouraged.
-Open an issue to ask questions, FaaSlang is in very active development.
+The software contained within this repository has been developed and is copyrighted by the [StdLib](https://stdlib.com) Team at Polybit Inc. and is MIT licensed.
+The specification itself is not intended to be owned by a specific corporate entity, and has been developed in conjunction with other developers and organizations.